Clubs & Activities

 FBLA meets during Activity Period on Fridays, and runs the School Store before and after school, as well as during lunch periods.

 Student Leadership Council

 Student Leadership Council (SLC) is a group of students from all grades (9-12) who seek to empower student voice and choice in the school, provide activities for social and emotional well-being, connect with the Griswold community, and work on leadership capabilities.
 Being part of a group like SLC is a great experience for all students as it helps develop skills that will be useful in college, career, and beyond.

 SLC regularly meets during Activity Period on Fridays.
-The advisors of Student Council are Mrs. Logan Tonucci and Ms. Hannah McNeil.
+The Student Leadership Council advisor is Ms. Hannah McNeil.
 If you want to make your voice heard at GHS, speak with the advisors to join!

 The Unified Club is a group that meets during activity period where students can connect with their peers with special needs through shared experiences.
 The Club participates in crafts, activities and games as a group, as well as plans events and activities together.
 The Unified Club creates a community of acceptance and respect.

 Griswold High School hopes to launch a unified basketball program this year to participate in the ECC Unified Basketball league.

 Students in the music program can apply to become a member of Griswold's chapter of the Tri-M Music Honor Society (formerly Modern Music Masters).
 Students qualify for induction by being enrolled in a music ensemble on campus and earning an A or higher in those classes, plus an overall GPA of 85 or higher.
 Anonymous applications are screened by Tri-M advisors and voted on by membership.
 It is a great resume-booster, and Tri-M students participate in community projects related to the performing arts.